 This pose is simple yet effective.
 It’s comfortable but enticing and sensual.

-They can also bring their knees up while keeping their feet on the but.
+They can also bring their knees up while keeping their feet on the mattress.
 It’ll help arch the back and give them a slim abdominal region.

 A chair is a useful prop in a boudoir shoot.
 You can get many boudoir poses out of one piece of furniture.
 And this pose isn’t too taxing on your model.